Nirva-Patel/Time-Series-Forecasting/README.md

  📈 Gold Price Forecasting using Time Series Models

 This project aims to forecast gold prices using advanced time series techniques.
-It includes data preprocessing, model training, and evaluation of methods such as **ARIMA**, **SARIMA**, **LSTM**, and others to identify the best-performing approach for accurate predictions.
+It includes data preprocessing, model training, and evaluation of methods such as **ARIMA**, **SARIMA**, **LSTM**, **GRU** and others to identify the best-performing approach for accurate predictions.

 ---